Auto-da-Fé (novel): Plot and themes

 Thus begins Kien's steep psychological decline.
 Within days of marriage, the two enter a violent and divided existence, and Kien becomes deeply agitated when cut off from three-quarters of his library to accommodate a separate living space for his bride.
 After a violent encounter with her, the building's concierge, Benedikt Pfaff (an ex-policeman), offers to beat her to death (Canetti, 111–112).
 Therese ultimately forces Kien out entirely.
 He is deeply bereaved, since to him the books are more important than people:

 Books have no life; they lack feeling maybe, and perhaps cannot feel pain, as animals and even plants feel pain.
 But what proof have we that inorganic objects can feel no pain?
 Who knows if a book may not yearn for other books, its companions of many years, in some way strange to us and therefore never yet perceived?"
 (Canetti, 67).

 The rest of the book is a disturbing series of interconnected incidents of violence and mental, social and sexual depravity.
 Each character is driven entirely by a desperate need for one thing (being chess champion, having a library, being rich, etc), to the point of entering into a state of war against anything that might remotely stand in the way of its realization.
 In a way, each character represents the totalitarian mindset, always to their bitter undoing.
 Every character seems to present a type of insanity, with the exception of Georges Kien, who in fact venerates insanity, to the point of regarding it as superior, even holy (Canetti, 401–405).
 It is this very man who appears to be coming to save his brother and sort out the mess of Therese and Pfaff, but arrogantly underestimates the depth of Peter's disease, and so fails to prevent the ultimate catastrophe.

 Kien descends to the criminal underbelly of Vienna, befriending a dwarf named Fischerle, who dreams of defrauding Kien and travelling to America to become chess champion.
 Fischerle ends up sending a telegram to Kien's brother, Georges, a famous psychiatrist in Paris.
 Georges tries in vain to cure him, perhaps reflective of the author's antagonistic stance toward Freudian psychoanalysis.
 Canetti's friend, the sculptor Fritz Wotruba, felt that the character was modelled on Canetti's brother Nessim, who at the time lived in France, worked for Polydor Records and was an impresario for French chanson through the nightclub he ran there.
 "Hadn't I, he asked me, gone wrong out of love for my younger brother, whom I had told him about?
 No one, he insisted, could have so many skins; I had constructed an ideal character; what a writer does in his books, Georges Kien did in his life ...".

-Ultimately, his marriage—intended to protect both himself and his library—destroys both instead, in the conflagration alluded to by the English-language title, Auto-da-Fe.
+Ultimately, his marriage—intended to protect both himself and his library—destroys both instead, in the conflagration alluded to by the English-language title, Auto-da-Fé.